 - 5.3 Charges for any new Designated EHV Properties calculated after publication of the current statement will be published in an addendum to that statement as and when necessary.
-The addendum will include charge information of the type found in Annex 2 and LLFs as found in Annex 5. - 5.4 The form of the addendum is detailed in Annex 6 to this statement. - 5.5 The addendum will also be sent to all relevant DCUSA parties (i.e. the registered Supplier) and, where requested, the Customer. - 5.6 The new Designated EHV Properties charges will be added to Annex 2 in the next full statement released.
+The addendum will include charge information of the type found in Annex 2 and LLFs as found in Annex 5. - 5.4 The form of the addendum is detailed in Annex 6 to this statement. - 5.5 The new Designated EHV Properties charges will be added to Annex 2 in the next full statement released.